hyosung11/Launch-School/Presentations/SPOT-QA-2021.md

 - work with capstone a lot; especially system design
 - current capstone cohort have capstone mentors
-- listen to 30% and 90% presentations
+- listen to presentations at 30% and 90% completion

 Fundamentals